pluralsight/guides/draft/swift/data-structures-in-swift-part-2/article.md

 ```
 # Linked Lists
 A linked list might look similar to the array, yet there is a fundamental difference.
 The linked list does not allocate big amounts of memory in advance to store its items.
 Instead, the items in a linked list are separate instances.
-The item of a linked list is usually called node.
-By definition, a node is the individual part of a larger data structure.
+The item of a linked list is usually called __node__.

+> A node is the individual part of a larger data structure.

 We encounter the term node also when referring to other data structures like trees or graphs.
 I'm going to use the term node instead of element or item from now on.

 Each node in a linked list has a link to the next item.
-This type of node lets us create a single linked list, where each node holds a link to the next node.
+This type of node lets us create a __single linked list__, where each node holds a link to the next node.

 ![description](https://raw.githubusercontent.com/pluralsight/guides/master/images/d7e9f5ab-f3a8-404b-a125-2e2fdb3ce35b.png)

-If a node has references for both the next and the previous node, we can build a double linked list.
+If a node has references for both the next and the previous node, we can build a __double linked list__.

 ![description](https://raw.githubusercontent.com/pluralsight/guides/master/images/44884372-1879-4dd2-bad1-418fc3604ae7.png)

 A node also needs to hold the data we want to store.
-So basically, for a double linked list we need a type which has a property for storing data and two properties which reprsent the link to the previous and the next node.
+So basically, for a double linked list we need a type which has a property for storing data and two properties which represent the link to the previous and the next node.

 Let's create a protocol which defines these requirements.
 I'm going to call it ```Linkable```.
 (It could be also NodeProtocol, it's really a matter of taste.)

 The protocol should not restrict the node's data type.
 Thus, we'll use a placeholder type using the ```associatedtype``` keyword.

 Each node can link to the previous and the next node.
 So, we need two read-write properties.
 Let's call them simply ```next``` and ```previous```.
-These should be optional properties, since they can be nil:
+These should be optional properties, since they both can be nil:

 ![description](https://raw.githubusercontent.com/pluralsight/guides/master/images/df3ea0cb-a49d-4c48-b1df-b5911b908c92.png)

-Finally, we add an initializer and we're almost done with the ```Linkable``` protocol.
+Finally, we add an initializer and we're *almost* done with the ```Linkable``` protocol.
+Here's what we've got so far:

 ```
 protocol Linkable {